Part 2 of 3

 role in determining their positions.
 International consultants and analysts can

-use these insights to offer more comprehensive advice to their clients,
+use these insights to offer more comprehensive advice to their clients, taking into account the nuanced relationships among property market metrics

 in each country.